Detecting handedness of spatially oriented molecules by Coulomb explosion imaging

-When compared to existing coincidence Coulomb explosion imaging techniques, our approach does not require the correlated detection of multiple different fragments~\cite{Pitzer:Science341:1096, Herwig:Science342:1084, Christensen:PRA92:033411}.
+When compared to existing coincidence Coulomb explosion imaging techniques, our approach can distinguish between the left- and right-handed enantiomers without correlated detection of multiple different fragments~\cite{Pitzer:Science341:1096, Herwig:Science342:1084, Christensen:PRA92:033411}.
 This enables much faster data acquisition, which is highly advantageous for ultrafast time-resolved studies.
-Furthermore, our approach can clearly distinguish between the left- and right-handed enantiomers without any correlated measurements.
+For the present method, the asymmetry signal quickly declines with the beam temperature, with the efficiency similar to coincident imaging at $\ordsim1$~K. The advantage however is that, in principle, only one fragment type is necessary to detect chirality and handedness, as opposed to standard methods demanding up to five different fragments.
 The external fields can be further optimized to improve the sensitivity.
-In particular, we have demonstrated that mixed-field orientation can be used to enhance the asymmetry in the ion momentum distributions and thus the \ee sensitivity of the method.
-The approach could be combined with PECD in a COLTRIM setup~\cite{Ullrich:RPP66:1463} to provide additional information on the handedness of the sample.
+In particular, we demonstrated that mixed-field orientation can be exploited to enhance the asymmetry in the ion momentum distributions and thus the method's \ee sensitivity.
+The approach could be combined with PECD in ion-electron coincidence measurements~\cite{Ullrich:RPP66:1463} to extract the \ee from the photo-electron distributions together with the handedness obtained from the ion momentum distributions.

 This work has been supported by the Deutsche Forschungsgemeinschaft (DFG) through the priority program ``Quantum Dynamics in Tailored Intense Fields'' (QUTIF, SPP1840, KU~1527/3, YA~610/1) and the cluster of excellence ``Advanced Imaging of Matter'' (AIM, EXC~2056, ID~390715994).